How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 Don’t forget to take this opportunity to update your router’s firmware!
 Just click on More Settings > Upgrade after you’ve connected to your Wi-Fi, and it will do the rest.
 Keeping your routers up-to-date is a very important part of your internet hygiene!

-2. Mount the GL.iNet Under the Piano
+2. Mount the GL.iNet under the piano

 Take the 3M reclosable fastener and cut two strips, sticking them neatly together.
 Pull off the protective plastic and stick one of the strips to the bottom of your GL.iNet.
 Make certain not to cover any of the holes used for ventilation.
 It would be a good idea to take a picture of the information on the bottom, and do your best not to cover anything you need.
 (I use the area around the QR code.)